vishaltak/gitlab-development-kit/doc/howto/pages.md

 ## Port

 GDK features an HTTP-only GitLab Pages daemon on port `3010`.
-Port number can be customized editing `gdk.yml` as explained in [GDK configuration](../configuration.md#gdkyml).
+Port number can be customized by editing `gdk.yml` as explained in [GDK configuration](../configuration.md#gdkyml).

 ## Hostname